Robaina/parallelBAM/README.md

 2. cd to cloned project directory
 3. ```sudo python3 setup.py install```

+Better to install within an environment, such as a conda environment, to avoid path conflicts with the included bash scripts.

 # Usage

 There is one main function named ```parallelizedBAMoperation```.
 This function takes as mandatory arguments: